πŸͺŸ Desktop Web Apps

 • How do I change the icon?

-Open the PWAs picker and right-click on the icon and select 'Settings'.
+Open the DWA picker and right-click on the icon and select 'Settings'.
 From there you can edit the icon, name and color.

-• Can I have tabs in my PWA?
+• Can I have tabs in my DWA?

 Yes, however this is experimental at the moment.
-Right-click on a PWA and select 'Settings'.
+Right-click on a DWA and select 'Settings'.
 Under 'Appearance' look for the tabstrip toggle and turn it ON.